oliver-zehentleitner/python-simplemachinesforum/README.md

 Python request API to Simple Machines Forum: https://www.simplemachines.org/

 ## What does it can?
-- It can create a new topic on a remote simple machines forum installation over the network, all it needs is a valid user account to login.
+- It can create a new topic on a remote simple machines forum over the network, all it needs is a valid user account to login.

 ## Installation
 `pip install simplemachinesforum`